monarch-org/monarch/README.rst

 The Interface
 -------------

+``generate <migration_name>``
+    Generates a new migration template.
+In this template you write the necessary code to perform your migration

+``list_migrations <env_name>``
+    Lists all of the migrations and there current status

+``migrate <env_name>``
+    Runs all pending migration on the given environment.
+Normally you will use `copy_db` to move the production environment locally and test the migrations locally first before doing on production

 ``backup <env name>``
     Backs ups a given database.
 Currently it only supports backing up locally.
 But S3 support is coming soon.